mtzmontiel/strava-aws-serveless/README.md

 ## Functionality concept map

 Once there is an authenticated app there are muliple ways to query for information but for this integration I'll be using only Athletes and SummaryActivities.
-Given that the credentials (tokens) for the default user are already provided upon registration we can start some designs in that regards but the design will be made to support multiple Athletes from the start
+Given that the credentials (tokens) for the default user are already provided upon registration we can start some designs in that regards but the design will be made to support multiple Athletes from the start.

 ```mermaid
 C4Context